-Dr. Harriett “Jean” Winnifred (Mustard) Shepley was born on the 12th of September, 1906 in Scott Twp, Ontario.
-Her parents Hugh Mustard and the former Harriett Elizabeth Taylor, were farmers.
-She was the youngest of 5 children.
-Her siblings were Alexander, William, John and Mary.
+Dr. Harriett “Jean” Winnifred (Mustard) Shepley was born in Scott Township, Ontario on the 12th of September, 1906.
+Dr. Shepley was the youngest of 5 children born to Hugh Mustard and the former Harriett Elizabeth Taylor.
+Her parents were farmers and her siblings were; Alexander Taylor Mustard, William McLachlin Mustard, John Melville Mustard and Mary Isabella Mustard.
+When Dr. Shepley was 10 years old, her father died.
 Dr. Shepley attended S.S. #1 in Scott Township and UxBridge High School.

 On May 30th 1934, an engagement announcement appeared in the St Thomas Times Journal, announcing the upcoming wedding of Dr. Ledson Joseph Shepley and Dr. Harriet “Jean” Winnifred Mustard.
-They were married on June 23rd of 1934 in Toronto by W. M. Mustard, believed to be Dr. Jean Shepley’s brother William.
-Dr. Ledson Shepley was the son of Percy LeRoy Clifford Shepley and the former Matilda Jane Padbury and he had a brother named Melvin.
+They were married in Toronto on the 23rd of June, 1934 by W. M. Mustard, believed to be Dr. Jean Shepley’s brother William.
+Dr. Ledson Shepley was born in Charing Cross, Ontario on the 11th of December, 1906.
+He was the eldest of 2 children born to Percy LeRoy Clifford Shepley and the former Matilda Jane Padbury.
+His father was a blacksmith and he had a brother named Melvin Fred Shepley.

 Dr. Ledson Shepley died on the 8th of March, 1979.
 At the time of his death, the Shepley family resided at 601 Victoria Ave., in Chatham.
 He was buried at Evergreen Cemetery in Blenheim.